 To install the door hinges in the framing, you’ll need a chisel and a hammer.
 Use the chisel to remove the excess wood around the pencil marks.
 Tap gently with the hammer and remove the wood.
 Place the hinges and check if they fit perfectly in the holes.
 Continue to remove wood until they fit.
 Screw the hinges with screws.

 Put the door in place and mark with a pencil where the top and bottom hinges should go.
 Don’t forget to leave a gap at the bottom of the door.

 Step 3: Install the hinges in the door

 Use a pencil to mark where the hinges should go.
 With the help of a chisel and a hammer, outline the hinge shapes.
 Check if the hinges fit correctly and repeat the procedure until they do.
 Drill holes for the screws and tighten the door hinge with a screwdriver.

 Step 1: Measure the position for the door handle

 To make your job easier you can measure the height of the handles of the other interior doors in your house and use the metrics.
 Or you can use the standard height of the door handles which is 105 cm off the floor.
 Trace the outlines of the handle with a pencil.

-Use the provided template from your manufacturer which comes with the door handle kit and mark the spots where you’ll drill holes.
-Make sure to mark both of the sides of the door.
+Use the provided template from your manufacturer, which comes with the door handle kit and mark the spots where you’ll drill holes.
+Make sure to mark both sides of the door.